In these Terms and Conditions unless the contrary intention appears:

 - "Breakdown" means a circumstance in which a Vehicle is incapable of being driven due to mechanical or other failure, the cause of which is not an Accident, theft, Fire, flood or malicious damage.

-- "Country Areas" means areas within Western Australia, outside the designated Perth Metropolitan and Regional areas (PDF 735KB).
+- "Country Areas" means areas within Western Australia, outside the designated Perth and metropolitan regional areas (PDF 2.2MB)

 - "CSP" means a business in a country area appointed by RAC or by affiliated motoring organisations to provide Roadside Assistance to RAC customers' Vehicles.

 - "CSP Boundary" means the perimeter of the geographical area that is serviced by a CSP.